bredelings/BAli-Phy/TODO/Unicode.md

    with `<cctype>` are explicitly ASCII-only with `FIXME-UNICODE` notes.
    Full Unicode behavior is deferred until Unicode category tables are designed.
-7. Convert public `Data.Text` to upstream-style semantics: internally store UTF-8 bytes, but expose lengths, indices, `take`, `drop`, `splitAt`, and similar operations in Unicode code points.
-Use `util/utf8` to map public code-point offsets to internal byte offsets.
+7. Done for the implemented public `Data.Text` surface: internally store UTF-8 bytes, but expose Unicode code-point semantics for lengths and Char-facing operations.
+Future operations such as `index`, `take`, `drop`, and `splitAt` should use the same code-point offset policy when implemented.
-8. Partly done: C++ `Text.pack`, `singleton`, `cons`, and `snoc` encode `Char` values as UTF-8.
-Still convert public `[Char]` and `Text` boundaries such as `Text.unpack`, `Data.Text.head`, `Data.Text.last`, `Data.Text.tail`, `Data.Text.init`, and `Foreign.String` substring unpacking to decode UTF-8 at the boundary.
+8. Done for `Data.Text`: C++ `Text.pack`, `singleton`, `cons`, and `snoc` encode `Char` values as UTF-8, and `Data.Text.unpack`, `head`, `last`, `tail`, and `init` decode UTF-8 at the boundary.
+Generic `Foreign.String` substring unpacking remains raw/transitional.
 9. Done for character IO: `hPutChar` encodes one scalar as UTF-8, and `hGetChar`/`hLookAhead` decode one UTF-8 scalar.
 Raw byte/string APIs may remain byte-oriented, but their names or local comments should make that explicit.
 10. Partly done: byte-oriented consumers are either converted or marked where found.
-CSV separators and `CPPString` unpacking are marked temporary byte boundaries.
-Continue shrinking this list as Text and string APIs move to UTF-8 semantics.
+CSV separators, `CPPString` unpacking, and the `ByteString = Text` compatibility alias are marked temporary byte/text boundaries.
 11. Done: remove the desugar-time runtime `Char` byte guard.  `Hs::Char` can now lower to Core and Runtime `Char` values for all valid Unicode scalars.